tomarv2/prometheus/README.md

 This repo is used to deploy monitoring for a k8s cluster.
 There are two parts to monitoring a k8s cluster:
 - Monitoring the cluster itself
 - Monitoring the application(s) deployed on the cluster
+- Also, there is a component to send alerts on elasticsearch results using elastalert

 I am using 6 components to monitor the k8s infrastructure: